devzbysiu/je/README.md

   - subcommand (put or get)
   - `$FilePath$` - IntelliJ variable which will be substituted during command execution, its absolute path to a file on which command is executed
+- `Working directory` input:
+  - set to `$ProjectFileDir$` allows to run `je` from the project root
+  - keep in mind that `je` will try to read config file from the set working directory

 # <p id="license">License</p>